Email Questions

 • Change your passwords regularly.

-Lastly, I recently learned a great tip about reminder questions and how to protect your passwords.
+Ready for a great tip about reminder questions and how to protect your passwords?
 Lie!
 When you are asked by a site that you trust to provide your mothers maiden name, name of first pet, fathers first job, the city you grew up in, or your zip code, do not give an honest answer.
 Create a fake history for yourself with funny answers that are untruthful but you will be easily able to remember when asked the questions.
 It is possible for a lot to be learned about some people by reading the information they have posted in casual conversations, e-mail threads, chats, and internet forums.

 I completely agree with you on this one.
 I just did some work for a client that had their pass setup for site.com as site01..